RR-Inyo/FreqFloat_M5Stack_Meter/README.md

 Monitoring and showing mains frequency via floating analog input pin by M5Stack

 ## Introduction
-The mains, AC-grid, or utility frequency is 50 or 60 Hz depending on the region on the world.
+The mains, AC-grid, or utility frequency is 50 or 60 Hz depending on the region in the world.
 Here in East Japan, it is 50 Hz.
 However, this frequency is *not* perfectly constant, but always fluctuating, reflecting the balance between the supply (generation) and demand (load).
 Monitoring the mains frequency could be fun as you can see it falls in a hot summer day or rises when it is 5 pm as people stop working.

 Monitoring the mains frequency needs connection of your microcontroller or computer to the AC-grid.
 There are electrical outlets in a house.
 They are 100 V in Japan while they could be 240 V in some areas in Europe.
 Dealing with such an *extremely high voltage* is dangerous for an electronics hobbiest like me.
 Hmm, how can my M5Stack detect the mains voltage?